Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Nested Reinforcement Learning for Control of Protective Relays

+In many distribution feeders there would be multiple protection devices coordinating with each other to provide extra security.
+However, obtaining the policies for a network of distributed RL relays operating in the same system could be difficult because, 1) Normal RL methods require the environment to appear stationary to the agent; 2) The whole system state in a power grid is not observable using measurements collected from only one location.
+Multi-Agent-RL(MARL) \cite{MARL} problems are often untrackable and the performance of available algorithm is generally not reliable.

-We propose an approach, which we call \textit{Nested Reinforcement Learning}, to overcome this difficulty of the multi-agent RL problem by exploiting the radial structure of distribution systems.
-In radial distribution system, the dependency between the operation of coordinating relays is uni-directional, i.e., only upstream relays need to provide backup for a downstream relay but not vice-versa.
+We proposed a \textit{Nested Reinforcement Learning} algorithm that cleverly takes advantage of the radial structure of distribution systems to simplify the otherwise difficult MARL problem.
+In radial distribution systems, the dependency between the operation of coordinating relays is uni-directional, i.e., only upstream relays need to provide backup for a downstream relay but not vice-versa.
 Also, the last relay at the load side does not need to coordinate with others.
-In our nested RL algorithm, we start the RL training from the last relay whose ideal operation is not affected by the operation of other relays.
-So, it can be trained using a single-agent RL (DQN) algorithm.
+In our nested RL algorithm, we start the RL training from the the most remote relay from the distribution transformer whose ideal operation is not affected by the operation of other relays, thus can be trained using a single-agent algorithm.
 Then, we can fix the trained policy for this last relay and train the relays at one-level closer to the substation that need to provide backup for the last relay.
 Since the policy of the furthest relay is fixed, it appears like a part of the stationary environment to its upstream neighbors which can learn to accommodate its operation.
-This process can be repeated for all the relays upstream to the feeder.
-The order of training can be determined by network tracing using a \textit{post-order depth-first} tree traversal with the source bus being the root.
-This nested training approach which exploits the nested structure of the underlying physical system allows us to overcome the non stationarity issues presented in generic multi-agent RL settings.
-Our nested RL algorithm is formally presented below.
+This process can be repeated for all the relays upstream to the substation.
+This method is analogous to how the coordination of time-delayed overcurrent relays is performed.
+The order of training can be determined by network tracing using a \textit{post-order depth-first} tree traversal with the substation being the root.
+This nested training approach which exploits the nested structure of the underlying physical system allows us to overcome the non-stationarity in generic multi-agent RL settings.
+Our nested RL algorithm for training a system with $n$ RL relays is formally presented below.